Reinforcement Learning and Consumption-Savings Behavior: Conclusion

 This is a limitation that can be addressed in future work, by either including a general model-based reinforcement learning scheme or successor representation where an agent learns some flexible approximation of their probability of reaching different future states over time, using proxies for an agent's beliefs in the form of attention-based mechanisms that tell us what information the agent learns to view most saliently, or by using a model-free distributional or Bayesian reinforcement learning approach, where the agent includes a distribution over probabilities of future utility realizations/value functions they may face.
+A particularly promising direction is to recover and discipline the value function model via the implicit beliefs embedded in learned value functions, following recent advances in model-based reinforcement learning \parencite{Hafner2025} and work on extracting implicit beliefs from model-free agents \parencite{Richens2025}.

 Another limitation of this work is that, at present, while I test against the two key papers, I do not fully qualitatively match both results, nor test against empirical data.
 This, too, presents a future direction of inquiry.
 In this paper, I do not touch on theoretical results on convergence or dynamics, which would be interesting to explore.
 I focus solely on the behavior of a single agent.
 A natural question would be what economic equilibria look like when many agents using reinforcement learning interact, such as in an Aiyagari model, what equilibria are learnable, and how they differ from the rational expectations equilibrium, if it is not learned.